typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/switch-exhaustiveness-check.md

 Defaults to true.
 If set to false, this rule will also report when a `switch` statement has a case for everything in a union and _also_ contains a `default` case.
 Thus, by setting this option to false, the rule becomes stricter.

-`default` cases in this situation are obviously superfluous, as they would contain dead code.
-But beyond being superfluous, these kind of `default` cases can be harmful: if a new value is added to the switch statement union, the `default` statement would prevent the `switch-exhaustiveness-check` rule from alerting you that you need to handle the new case.
+When a `switch` statement over a union type is exhaustive, a final `default` case would be a form of dead code.

-Why is this important?
-Consider why TypeScript is valuable: when we add a new argument to a widely-used function, we don't have to go on a scavenger hunt through our codebase.
-We can simply run the TypeScript compiler and it will tell us all the exact places in the code that need to be updated.
-The `switch-exhaustiveness-check` rule is similar: when we add a new enum member, we don't have to go on a scavenger hunt.
-We can simply run ESLint and it will tell us all the exact places in the code that need to be updated.
-So in order to preserve the ability of ESLint to do this, we have to remove the `default` cases.
+Additionally, if a new value is added to the union type, a `default` would prevent the `switch-exhaustiveness-check` rule from reporting on the new case not being handled in the `switch` statement.

 #### `"allowDefaultCase"` Caveats